ipetkov/crane/docs/API.md

   sources.
 This is intended to be appended to `$CARGO_HOME/config.toml` verbatim
 * `sources`: an attribute set of all the newly created cargo sources' names to their location in the Nix store

+### `craneLib.vendorMultipleCargoDeps`

+`vendorMultipleCargoDeps :: set -> drv`

+Creates a derivation which will download all crates referenced by several `Cargo.lock` files, and prepare a vendored directory which cargo can use for subsequent builds without needing network access.
+Duplicate packages listed in different `Cargo.lock` files will automatically be filtered out.

+Each unique crate index will be vendored as its own subdirectory within the output of the derivation.
+A `config.toml` file will also be placed at the root of the output which will contain the necessary configurations to point cargo to the vendored directories (i.e. this configuration can be appended to the `.cargo/config.toml` definition of the project).

+#### Optional attributes
+* `cargoConfigs`: a list of paths to all `.cargo/config.toml` files which may appear in the project.
+Ignored if `registries` is set.
+  - Default value: `[]`
+* `cargoLockContentsList`: a list of strings representing the contents of different `Cargo.lock` files to be included while vendoring.
+The strings will automatically be parsed during evaluation.
+  - Default value: `[]`
+* `cargoLockList`: a list of paths to different `Cargo.lock` files to be included while vendoring.
+The paths will automatically be read and parsed during evaluation.
+  - Default value: `[]`
+* `cargoLockParsedList`: a list of attrsets representing the parsed contents of different `Cargo.lock` files to be included while vendoring.
+  - Default value: `[]`
+* `registries`: an attrset of registry names to their index URL.
+The default ("crates-io") registry need not be specified, as it will automatically be available, but it can be overridden if required.
+  - Default value: if not specified, `cargoConfigs` will be used to identify any configured registries

 ### `craneLib.writeTOML`